 The Canadian Federal government published draft legislation in 2022 that, if enacted, would increase CIBC's income taxes.
-Further information related to this risk can be found in the "Financial performance overview - Taxes" section on page 10 of the 2022 Annual Report, incorporated by reference herein.
+Further information related to this risk can be found in the Financial performance overview -Taxes" section on page 10 of the 2022 Annual Report, incorporated by reference herein.

 Canada is one of 137 members of The Organisation for Economic Co-Operation and Development (OECD)/G20 Inclusive Framework on Base Erosion and Profit Shifting that joined a Two-Pillar plan for international tax reform agreed to in October 2021.
 The Two-Pillar framework's stated purpose is to ensure that large Multinational Enterprises (MNEs) pay tax where they operate and earn profit.
 Pillar One focuses on the taxation of digital services and Pillar Two establishes rules for the application of a 15% global minimum tax.
 Pillar One is to be implemented by a multilateral convention to come into effect in 2023, which will require all parties to remove their Digital Services Taxes.
-If Pillar One implementation is delayed, the Canadian government plans to enact draft Digital Services Tax legislation, which will come into effect no earlier than January 1, 2024.
+If Pillar One implementation is delayed, the Canadian government plans to enact draft Digital Services j) The following risk factor entitled "Corporate Transactions" is inserted on page 38 of the Prospectus as the last risk factor.

+Tax legislation, which will come into effect no earlier than January 1, 2024.
 The Canadian government held public consultation on the implementation of Pillar Two model rules, but no legislation has yet been proposed.
 The proposed legislation remains subject to change and its impact on CIBC is uncertain."